awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md

 1. Choose **Create Role**\.

-1. Complete the steps in [Associating an IAM Role with an Amazon Aurora MySQL DB Cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.
+1. Complete the steps in [Associating an IAM role with an Amazon Aurora MySQL DB cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.